samf01/irbisio-site/content/news/enel-begins-commercial-operation-of-375mw-pv-plant-in-chile/index.md

 ![375MW Campos del Sol PV power plant](image4.png "375MW Campos del Sol PV power plant")

-The purpose of the project is to continue advancing in the diversification of the generation matrix, to contribute to the process of electrification of consumption at a national level.
+The purpose of the project is to increase the use of energy from renewable sources to accelerate the energy transition and decarbonisation.